oxidecomputer/crucible/tools/README.md

 Various scripts used for Crucible

-## create-generic-sd.sh
-A simple script to create three downstairs regions at var/88[1-3]0

 ## dtrace
 A collection of dtrace scripts for use on Crucible.
 A README.md in that directory contains more information.